 One 2014 study published in the journal Cancer Research found that taking certain types of oral contraceptives in the past year could increase the chance of developing breast cancer by 50% among women aged 20 to 49.

 However, experts say the findings should be interpreted cautiously as breast cancer is rare among younger women and the formulation of oral contraceptives has evolved in recent years.

 For most women, especially young women, experts say the benefits of oral contraceptives far outweigh the risks.
-Here are some frequently asked questions and answers about the controversy.
+Here are some frequently asked questions and answers about the Pill and breast cancer.

 Does taking birth control pills increase my risk of developing breast cancer?

 Cancer Research UK says combined knowledge from studies carried out around the world into oral contraceptives show that women using the pill have a slight but significant increase in breast cancer risk.

 My family has a history of breast cancer.
 Should I take oral contraceptives?

 Women with a family history of breast cancer may feel that this increased risk, no matter how small it is, is not worth taking.

 Doctors don't believe that using the Pill changes the level of the risk for women with close relatives who've had breast cancer.
 However, Cancer Research UK says there is not enough evidence to say for sure how pill use might affect breast cancer risk in these cases.

 Women with their own history of breast problems, even benign lumps, may also want to be cautious when discussing contraceptive options with their doctor or family planning clinic.